top of page

 The Surfers took on a much bigger team on that Friday against the Utah Vipers.
 Determined to make it to Nationals, the San Diego Surfers fell short by 3 points with a final score of 26 - 29.

 It was visually obvious that the San Diego Surfers were a smaller team in both the forward pack and backs.
-They struggled throughout the game to make their tackles but had great try saving tackles by Sheree Collins.
-The first 2 tries came from missed tackles from the Surfers with Utah putting them up 2 tries to the Surfers.
+They struggled throughout the game to make their tackles but had great try-saving tackles by Sheree Collins.
+The first 2 tries came from missed tackles from the Surfers, with Utah putting them up 2 tries to the Surfers.
 The first try came by Sheree Collins with a little bit of space and a lot of speed to put down a try in the corner and a huge conversion kick by Kaylee Westmoreland.

 Jada Blair had a huge run down the sideline from a long pass to put her down close to the try zone.
 Kaylee Westmoreland completed the try and converted the kick in the final minutes of the first half.
 The first half ended at 14 - 12, with the Surfers in the lead with hopes to win the game.

-The 2nd half kicked off and Annika Santos took a huge hit off a kick off resulting in injury to her shoulder and knee.
-Morgan Bundy took the field as hooker and showed immediate energy off the bench scoring a try for the Surfers.
+The 2nd half kicked off, and Annika Santos took a huge hit off a kickoff resulting in injury to her shoulder and knee.
+Morgan Bundy took the field as hooker and showed immediate energy off the bench, scoring a try for the Surfers.

-A couple more missed tackles resulted in multiple tries for the Utah Vipers, Cathy Cai was able to put down another try to keep the score close.
-Down again by only 3 points nearing the end of the game, the Surfers kicked the ball over the Vipers defensive line and Julia Buescher touched the ball down.
-The referee was no where in sight to make the call for the try and had to rely on the AR who said it was a try.
-In the end the head referee called back the try and the Surfers lost the ball in a turn over and the ball was kicked out to end the game.
+A couple more missed tackles resulted in multiple tries for the Utah Vipers.
+Cathy Cai was able to put down another try to keep the score close.
+Down again by only 3 points nearing the end of the game, the Surfers kicked the ball over the Vipers' defensive line, and Julia Buescher touched the ball down.
+The referee was nowhere in sight to make the call for the try and had to rely on the AR, who said it was a try.
+In the end, the head referee called back the try, and the Surfers lost the ball in a turnover, and the ball was kicked out to end the game.

 Comments